ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 4. In the **Approve requests | Azure AD roles** window, in the **Requests for role activations** section, select the request from Patti Fernandez.
 In the pane that appears on the right that displays the details of Patti's request, select **Approve**.

-5. Enter a reason **Granted for this task** and click **Approve**.

-6. Switch back to the InPrivate browser session where Patti is signed in.
-In the **My roles |Azure AD roles** window that should still be displayed, the **Eligible roles** tab is currently being displayed.
+5. Switch back to the InPrivate browser session where Patti is signed in.
+In the **My roles | Azure AD roles** window that should still be displayed, the **Eligible roles** tab is currently selected.
 On the menu bar, select the **Active roles** tab.
 Note how the Global Administrator role is now activated for Patti.

-7. Close the InPrivate browser session.
+6. Close the InPrivate browser session.

-8. In your Edge browser session, close the **Azure Active Directory** tab.
+7. In your Edge browser session, close the **Azure Active Directory** tab.

-9. In your Edge browser, leave the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab open for the next task.
+8. In your Edge browser, leave the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab open for the next task.

 # End of Lab 1